 The size isn’t the only thing that matters about an excavator.
 There are other features you might want to consider:

 Even with knowledge about excavators, it can be difficult to know exactly what you need.
 EquipmentShare is here to help.
 With experts all over the country, you can rely on us to help with all of your construction needs.
-Find your nearest location here.
+Find your nearest location.

 Excavator Types

 Excavators come in a wide variety of types, for anything from underground debris removal to dock work.
-Learn more about the types of excavators here.
+Learn more about the types of excavators.

 The question of renting versus buying your machine has no straightforward answer.
 Each offers its own advantages.
 Really, it’s a matter of knowing which will work best for you.

-Buying, for instance, is more cost-effective in the long-run.
-Although you’re responsible for storing and maintaining the excavator, the machine is yours.
-That means you avoid the perpetual payments of renting.
-As a general rule, buying is the better option if you plan on using the machine regularly and often.
+Buying, for instance, is more cost-effective in the long run if you use the machine regularly and often.
+Although you’re responsible for storing and maintaining the excavator, the machine is yours and you avoid the perpetual payments of renting.